lsimons/caseum/docs/guides/stages.md

    * You can use the [C4 template](../components/c4-template.md).
 5. **Models**:
    * Do _not_ directly create digital versions of your model diagrams.
-   * Instead create your model diagrams based on the model definitions in your software systems (like your domain model or your SQL database definition scripts).
+   * Instead, create your model diagrams based on the model definitions in your software systems (like your domain model or your SQL database definition scripts).
    * Object-oriented or table-oriented modeling is more common than the fact-based modeling that Caseum recommends.
 You can [read why fact-based modeling is great](../models/fact-modeling.md) and decide to try it, or, you can use a modeling approach you already know.
    * If you decide to use fact-based modeling, you can use the [tlm template](../models/tlm-template.md).
 6. **UI**: